drkocoglu/Multiphase-Production-Forecasting-Models/README.md

     - Allows faster training but, some information loss is possible - requires checking the model accuracy after training to ensure reasonable loss of accuracy vs. training speed gain.
 - Different normalization methods for time series (z-score & min-max normalization)
     - In this case, the normalization was instance based and each producing well was normalized using its own individual statistics.
-    - In this project, min-max normalization with a Dense sigmoid activation as the final layer of each model was used to predict the outcomes to avoid negative predictions after de-normalization (transforming the normalized values to its original scale).
+    - In this project, min-max normalization with a Dense sigmoid activation as the final layer of each model was used to predict the outcomes to avoid negative predictions after de-normalization (transforming the normalized predictions to its original scale).
     - In this case, the reason behind using instance based min-max normalization with a final Dense layer using the sigmoid activation was because the behavior of producing wells (declining behavior) was predictable & the possible maximum and minimum values of production were known.
         - It was assumed that the maximmum value within an individual oil & gas well was already observed within 6 months of production and the mimimum production possible was "~0".
         - The min-max normalization scheme transformed the target outputs within the 0-1 range and the sigmoid activation function was used to guess a the range of target outputs that lie between 0-1.